cronvel/kung-fig/doc/KFG.md

 	- nine
 ```

-That's it: if an element/item of an array is a container (array or object), its first child can be put on the same line.
+That's it: if an element/item of an array is a container (array/object/map), its first child can be put on the same line.
 For that purpose, **a tab should be inserted right after the hyphen** `-`.

 If you have insisted on using spaces instead of tabs for indentation (something that is **not** recommended),